FaVorith/recursive-virustotal/README.md

 *Update 13/03/2021:* The VirusTotal API module used in this script can be installed via
 > pip install virustotal-api
+>
+*Update 09/04/2021:* The YAML parser used in this script can be installed via
+> pip install PyYAML

 A user kindly pointed out that there was a wrong reference in the documentation on my website.
 This is now fixed; if the script did not run before because of a "ModuleNotFoundError" you might want to try again with the updated installation instructions.